codio/site/source/docs/teacher/flow.html.md

 ---
 title: Flow
+description: "Getting started"
 class_name: docs
 full_width: true
 ---

 Flow is a simple flowcharting tool designed to help you create flowcharts for your algorithm and computational thinking courses.

 ## Video overview